 Rob Williams studies both environmental policy and tax policy, with a particular focus on interactions between the two.
-In addition to his role at the University of Maryland, he is a university fellow at Resource for the Future and a research associate of the National Bureau of Economic Research.
+In addition to his role at the University of Maryland, he is the Chief Economist for the Climate Leadership Council, a University Fellow at Resources for the Future and a Research Associate of the National Bureau of Economic Research.
 He was previously an associate professor at the University of Texas, Austin; a visiting research scholar at the Stanford Institute for Economic Policy Research; and an Andrew W. Mellon Fellow at the Brookings Institution.
 Williams has served as a coeditor of both the Journal of Public Economics and the Journal of Environmental Economics and Management.

 Ph.D., Economics, Stanford University, 1999

 A.B., Economics, magna cum laude, Harvard College, 1994

 Climate Change Policy

 “Designing and Evaluating a Carbon Tax Adjustment Mechanism to Reduce Emissions Uncertainty,” with Marc Hafstead, Review of Environmental Economics and Policy, 2020, 14(1):95-113.

 “Jobs and Environmental Regulation,” with Marc Hafstead, Environmental and Energy Policy and the Economy, 2020, 1:192-240.

 “How to Change U.S. Climate Policy After There Is a Price on Carbon” Hamilton Project Policy Proposal 2019-15 (2019).